RyanLua/Shime/README.md

 > **Note**
 >
 > [Shimmer Demo](https://www.roblox.com/games/12865649978) has Content Sharing enabled.
-You can download the demo from the Roblox website by clicking the ellipsis (`...`)and selecting `Download`.
+You can download the demo from the Roblox website by clicking the ellipsis (`...`)and selecting `Edit`.

 We provide an open-source demo of Shime, you can [view the demo](https://www.roblox.com/games/12865649978) on Roblox.
 Feel free to use the demo as a reference for how to use Shime and modify it to your liking.